 Labor senator Sam Dastyari has hit back at “f**kwits” who called him a “terrorist” and a “little monkey” who should go back to Iran.

-Three members of the far-right white nationalist group Patriot Blue ambushed Senator Dastyari at the Victoria University bar in Footscray on Thursday, as he ordered drinks ahead of a talk about his book.
+Three members of the far-right white nationalist group Patriot Blue ambushed Senator Dastyari at the Victoria University bar in Footscray on Wednesday night, as he ordered drinks ahead of a talk about his book.

 In a video uploaded to social media labelled ‘Patriot Blue Crash Sam Dastyari’s Safe Space!’, Neil Erikson and another man who identify themselves as part of the anti-Islam Patriot Blue group surround Senator Dastyari and abuse him, repeatedly asking him “What race is Islam?”